Crisp and golden brown Gluten Free Belgian Waffles... These lighter than air waffles are so good (no one has to know how easy the prep is!).

 To cook the waffles, simply spray the grates with cooking spray and ladle the batter onto the bottom one. ¾ cups of the batter seems to be the perfect amount to produce a nicely filled waffle.
 Close it and flip the entire device (your waffle iron may be different), let it cook until the green light goes off.
 I usually let mine cook a little longer as we like a nice deep golden brown waffle.

 Use a fork to carefully remove each Belgian waffle to a plate.
-Serve and enjoy or follow the steps above for keeping them warm!
+Serve and enjoy or follow the steps below for keeping them warm!

 Gluten Free Belgian Waffles

-- 4 Tbsp. butter cut into 4 or 5 chunks
+- 4 Tablespoons vegan butter cut into 4 or 5 chunks

 - 1 egg